 Other spots in the area include Electric Brixton – an award-winning venue that combines both live music and club nights for a 1,700-strong crowd – and Brixton Jamm, which has a banging outdoor terrace and has seen the likes of Hot Chip, Skepta and Basement Jaxx perform.

-5. Enjoy bottomless brunch and Afrobeats at Brixton Jamm
+7. Enjoy bottomless brunch and Afrobeats at Brixton Jamm or the Prince of Wales

-But it’s not all about the late-night club nights at Brixton Jamm.
+But it’s not all about the late-night club nights at Brixton Jamm – or fellow nightspot the Prince of Wales (AKA the POW) just up the road.
 They also do a mean bottomless brunch accompanied by an epic soundtrack of Afrobeats – a worthy addition to this roundup of the best things to do in Brixton we feel.

 Over the course of either four or five hours, you’ll get to tuck into three tasty meat dishes, jollof rice, sweet potato fries or plantain, coleslaw, salad and some cupcakes.
 You’ll also get to wash all this down with an hours’ worth of bottomless rum punch.
-Sounds pretty darn good to us and you can sign up here.
+Sounds pretty darn good to us.
+There’s currently a night planned at the POW on September 17 – Expect an epic open-air, end-of-summer celebration with loud music, good food and live DJs spread across their raucous, two-floored rooftop.
+Get a hold of your tickets here.

 If you’re looking for something a bit more outdoorsy, then make your way towards leafy Brockwell Park, which straddles the area between Brixton, Herne Hill and Tulse Hill.
 Spanning 51 acres, it’s a serene spot spanning green, rolling hills, a walled garden and duck ponds – though this changes during the summer months when some of the finest festivals in town take root in the western fringes of the park.